What it is and why it matters

 AI and ML specifically are able to impact content development and delivery at multiple points in the content cycle.
 Evaluating new research topics against customer segments, optimizing existing content for search engine performance and customer alignment, and even identifying priority content gaps.

-The Natural Language Generator (NLG) algorithm can automatically create shorter content pieces based on structured data, automating the development of product descriptions, tweets, customer marketing emails, short news reports, all in less than a second.
+For example, GPT-3, OpenAI’s language generator can automatically create shorter content pieces based on structured data, automating the development of product descriptions, tweets, customer marketing emails, short news reports, all in less than a second.

 Using NLP to generate insights